 When it comes to money, it is easy for unforeseen issues to get in the way of our plans, and college planning is no exception.
 Make a Many unforeseen issues can get in the way of financial planning.
 Make backup plans with your family to cover any unexpected costs.

 Some students feel guilty because they do not want to ask their families for money.
 This conversation isn’t necessarily just about asking for money – it’s about working together to understand your financial options.

 One way to feel better is by letting your family know that you appreciate their help in decision-making, regardless of how much or whether they can contribute financially.
 You can reinforce your gratitude by talking to your family regularly about your decision and discussing your options together, along with trusted school counselors and college advisors.

-If you are deciding where to go to college: Hey, I’m using DecidED to help me figure out which college would be the most affordable for me.
-Can we find a time this week to sit down and look at it together?
-I want to hear what you think about it.
+If you are deciding where to go to college: “Hey, I’m using DecidED to help me figure out which college would be the most affordable for me.
+Can we find a time this week to sit down and look at DecidED together?
+I want to hear what you think about my options.”

-If you have already decided where you are going to college: DecidED provides information to help me choose an affordable college.
-It shows the financial choices I have to make to pay for college, like how much I’ll have to work or take out in loans to cover my costs beyond any grants or scholarships I receive.
-I want to get your help making these decisions by looking through it together.
-When would be a good time this week?
+If you have already decided where you are going to college: “DecidED provides information to help me choose an affordable college.
+The tool shows the financial choices I have to make to pay for college, like how much I’ll have to work or take out in loans to cover my costs beyond any grants or scholarships I receive.
+I want to get your help making these decisions by looking through all of the information together.
+When would be a good time this week?”

-If you aren’t sure how to ask your parent(s) how much money they can contribute: There are still some college costs that I have to cover myself, even after getting loans and scholarships.
+If you aren’t sure how to ask your family how much money they can contribute: “There are still some college costs that I have to cover myself, even after getting loans and scholarships.
 Just so that I know what my options are, I want to ask how much you think you can cover next year.
-No matter what that amount is, it’s just good to know so that we can plan better.
+No matter what that amount is, it’s just good to know so that we can plan better.”